 In the second semester, Centre staff will provide clinical supervision on a group and individual basis and review individual written assignments, to support learning and for “quality assurance”.
 Each participant will join an individual meeting with Centre staff.

-Participants will need a computer capable of using internet and normal word-processing programs.
+Technological Requirements: Participants will need a computer capable of using the internet and normal word-processing programs.
 Participants are responsible for obtaining the necessary equipment and being prepared to participate on-line, as required.
 Detailed specifications will be sent to participants upon enrollment.

 Tell it like it is!” is an international web-based network set up to promote accurate descriptions in cases of violence against children.
 We want to reveal the unilateral (one-sided) nature of the violence, accurately assign responsibility to offenders, acknowledge children’s responses and resistance to the violence, and avoid blaming children.
 To protect and uphold the dignity of children, let’s “Tell it like it is!”